 Your social worker will visit you at home over a few weeks to complete the fostering assessment which is a report written about you and your family, your life experiences, and your skills.
 As part of this we attain references from your friends, family and employers and request criminal record checks, Local Authority checks and ask you to have a medical assessment.
 You'll also be invited to our Skills to Foster training which is a three day course that helps you to prepare practically for being a foster carer.

 5. Fostering Panel

 When your assessment is completed it will be presented to the fostering panel by your social worker.
 The panel will make a recommendation to the manager of Parallel Parents so that a final decision can be made about you becoming a foster carer.

 6. You become an approved foster carer!

-When you have been approved your fostering journey begins!
-Your social worker will link with you to find the right child for you to foster.
-Your social worker will link with you to find the right child for you to foster.
+When you have been approved you are ready to go!
+Your social worker will link with you to find the right child or children for you to foster.
 They will carry on training you and will be on hand 24/7 to support you every step of the way.

 How long does it take to become a foster carer?

 The process of becoming a foster carer usually takes 4 - 6 months.

 During this time your social worker will get to know you and your family dynamics really